Back to 50cc roadracing

 Three more records were broken in april 65 at the straight of Hochenheim.

-For these records demanding a standing start, a 47 kg lightweight was assembled and driven by tiny Anscheidt.
+For these records demanding a standing start, a 47 kg lightweight was assembled and rider was tiny Anscheidt.

 Result: 1000m- standing start was covered in 32,58 sec. an average of 110,49.